tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 ## Submit a First Request

-For this tutorial, we will submit an initial Request.
+The first action is to submit an initial DSAR Request.
+The data collected by this request are used to demonstrate the information DPM would collect about your customer prior to any change.

 Click ![image](../images/Customer_Request.jpg) under the CUSTOMER menu options, located on the left side of the screen.